- Contact center agents require ongoing coaching to support their performance.

 Coaching agents with directions and instructions may be helpful, but agents may be better able to understand your teachings with real-life examples.
 For instance, it may be helpful to play recordings from customer-agent calls and pinpoint what parts of the call were working and where things may have gone wrong.
 When possible, use the specific agent’s recordings for greater impact.
 Doing so allows the agent to talk through the issues with you personally and better understand how to avoid the issue in the future.

 Getting agents involved in the process of coming up with an action plan to improve their performance is ideal.
-It helps create a more attainable goal and outcome and gives agents a sense of ownership of their career.
+Action planning creates a more attainable goal and outcome and gives agents a sense of ownership of their career.
 Agents who are involved in creating their own action plans will also be more aware of what’s expected of them, eliminating any confusion as to next steps.

 Seeing is one thing, hearing is another, but doing it makes a lasting impression.
 Agents have an easier time understanding how to navigate different situations when they’re actively involved in role playing.
 Role playing gives agents a chance to practice the skills they’ve been taught and put them into action so they can become more efficient, effective, and comfortable on the job.
 Ultimately, agents will make improvements in assessing and responding appropriately to a variety of customer queries.